Cold Shock

 Flush Drowning

-This loss of breathing control has ominous implications in rough water where the swimmer is submerged by steep or breaking waves, and is likely a primary cause of flush drownings - a whitewater paddling term that refers to drownings that occur when the paddler capsizes and gets washed downstream through rapids.
-When that happens and your breathing is out of control and your ability to hold your breath is compromised by cold shock, drowning is very likely.
+Loss of breathing control has ominous implications in rough water.
+It's likely a primary cause of cold water flush drownings - a whitewater term that refers to drownings that occur when the paddler capsizes and is repeatedly submerged while being washed downstream through rapids.

 Feeling of Suffocation